lmmsma/LRd-code/README.md

 computejacobians.m: Compute one Jacobian per BCL (call jacobian_cd from within a loop).

-diffjac_mod.m: Commented out one line that echoed a quantity to the screen.
+dirder_mod.m: Commented out one line that echoed a quantity to the screen.